 One of the best ways to enrich your spiritual life is to pray with scripture and meditate on its application to your own life.
 Enjoy this free Catholic Bible Study that will enrich your spiritual reading!

 A great way of doing this is using the technique of Lectio Divina, a powerful method which we explain here.
-The following is the Sunday Gospel reading with a reflection that is especially aimed at youth.
+The following is a reading from John 14:15-21 with a Catholic Bible Study that is especially aimed at youth.
 We hope that it serves you in your personal prayer and that it serves as a resource that you can share with your apostolate.

 “If you love me, you will keep my commandments.
 And I will ask the Father, and he will give you another Advocate to be with you always, the Spirit of truth, which the world cannot accept, because it neither sees nor knows it.
 But you know it, because it remains with you, and will be in you.
 I will not leave you orphans; I will come to you.
 In a little while the world will no longer see me, but you will see me, because I live and you will live.
 On that day you will realize that I am in my Father and you are in me and I in you.
 Whoever has my commandments and observes them is the one who loves me.
 And whoever loves me will be loved by my Father, and I will love him and reveal myself to him.”

 The Gospel of the Lord

 “The reason we have two ears and just one mouth is that we ought to listen more and talk less.” ~ Zeno of Citium